IMS322-Sheffield/IMS322-docs/docs/general/style-guide.md

 # DRAFT
 # IMS322 Style Guide

 A coding style guide contains a set of rules and guidelines for writing code.
-Many organizations, large and small (e.g. Google, Airbnb, and more), adopt style guides to ensure that everyone adopts a similar writing style.
+Many organizations, large and small (e.g. Google, Airbnb, and more), adopt style guides to ensure that everyone adopts a similar style.
 Sloppy or inconsistent code might still technically work, but it can be difficult to read, share, or debug.

 You can think of a coding style guide kind of like a writing style guide that you might have used before when working on a research paper, like Chicago or MLA.
 These style guides aren't meant to address content so much as formatting and usage, which ensures legibility and consistency.

 This **IMS322 Style Guide** has been compiled from a collection of reputable sources to help address the styling issues most relevant to this class.
 You should reference this guide regularly whenever working on exercises or assignments until it becomes second nature.
-Although there are some widely adopted conventions in this guide, it is by no means intended to be the "best" or "correct" approach — after taking this class, you will likely consider other coding styles based on personal or professional preference.
+Although there are some widely adopted conventions in this guide, it is by no means intended to be the "best" or "correct" approach — after taking this class, you might consider other coding styles based on personal or professional preference.

 ---
 ## General